rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Dates conversions can end up really weird. `00` vs `000` dates

-DE: next issue.
+DE: Next issue.
 Should toString include the literal suffix "N".  the current spec oesn't put the N.

 WH: It's analogous to asking whether string.toString() should put the quotes around it or not.